What is Civic Center Commons?

 Hunters Point Family employs a crew of stewards who act as docents for the play structures and art installations and monitors for the colorful tables and chairs.
 Hunters Point Family’s staff, who have overcome significant barriers to employment, also monitor the Pit Stop toilets at Civic Center and UN Plazas.

 Downtown Streets Team engages a crew of unhoused people – many from the immediate area – to participate in light cleaning in exchange for stipends and case management services.
-Downtown Streets Team will also open a toy and game lending kiosk this summer.
+Downtown Streets Team also offers free games and activities through KARTMA, a mobile game-lending cart.
 Social services organizations such as Lava Mae and Project Homeless Connect continue to provide targeted services for unhoused individuals.

 Create a cohesive identity that becomes a source of local pride

 Naming this area Civic Center Commons is intended to help people view these three spaces as a single civic space and to evoke the values of a “commons” as a welcoming, inclusive gathering place.
 The Initiative is reinforcing this identity through signature free events like the Commons Block Party and the Annual Tree Lighting, along with visual elements placed throughout the area, such as the Knitting the Commons yarn animal installations and tivoli lights on trees.

 Build a strong team to steward the Commons